moshe-braner/XCVario/README.md

 * Optional simpler FLARM warning screen, easier to interpret at a glance
 * Alternative horizon display screen - uncluttered and easy to view
 * A fix to allow use of Bluetooth Low Energy (BLE) connection to XCsoar
+* Wind estimation without circling and without a compass module

 The source code is in the "dev" branch (which is the default).